Assessing Future Learning as Part of a Seamless Secondary Curriculum - Rethinking formative assessment

 This event will:-

-- Suggest priorities in relation to planning, reviewing or refining the assessment policy that will support a consistent, whole school approach to successful formative and summative assessment and create seamless learning across the key stages
+- Focus on priorities in relation to planning, reviewing or refining the assessment policy that will support a consistent, whole school approach to successful formative and summative assessment that informs sequencing of knowledge and builds a continuum of learning

-- Focus on assessment in relation to stages of development within subjects including English, Maths and Science, other curriculum subjects and non-curricular learning
+- Focus on assessment in relation to deepening an understanding of how pupils have been assessed in their previous key stage of development within subjects including the core of English, Maths and Science and other subjects across the wider curriculum

-- Provide an opportunity to reflect on how to support teaching and support staff to develop highly effective formative assessment strategies, the use of rich questioning techniques and create a range of highly effective pedagogical approaches that support deep learning
+- Provide an opportunity to reflect on the skills that teachers and support staff need to develop highly effective formative assessment strategies, the use of rich questioning techniques, the ability to focus on progression and the taxonomies that support the deepening of understanding and how teachers ensure learning is embedded into long-term memory

-This revised Learning Cultures' event will examine assessment and progression in the context of the learning environment and will provide those who attend with an opportunity to review current policy and procedures and reflect on how to continue to build an assessment strategy that will deliver a system that is fit for purpose and suits the needs of all stakeholders within the organisation.
-We analyse the kinds of teaching and learning strategies that will support progression and how to build a culture that fosters the sharing of good practice, new ideas and resources across year groups and key stages and provides opportunities to create partnerships with primary schools where effective transition is essential to ensure seamless learning.
+This revised Learning Cultures' event will examine assessment and progression in the context of formative assessment in the classroom and will provide those who attend with an opportunity to review current policy and procedures and reflect on how to build an assessment regime that will deliver a system that is fit for purpose and suits the needs of all stakeholders within the organisation.
+We analyse the kinds of teaching and learning strategies that will support progression and how to build a culture that fosters the sharing of good practice, new ideas and resources across year groups, classes and in partnership with secondary or nursery schools where effective transition is essential to ensure seamless learning.

 Who should attend?

-Head teachers and senior managers who have the responsibility to ensure that their teaching and support teams have the resources to teach their new schemes of work and plan their teaching and assessment strategies.
-Heads of Faculty or Departments who can work closely with their teams to define how to deliver a curriculum and assessment model that will support high quality pedagogy in the classroom, consistent approaches to formative and summative assessment, marking and feedback.
-CPD managers who want to learn from the event and take back a range of high quality training tools and resources to develop a programme for all teaching and support staff in school.
+Senior leaders and subject specialists who have the responsibility to ensure that their teaching and support teams are working together to plan their teaching and assessment strategies in order to create a continuum of progression and a sequencing of learning that will deepen knowledge and understanding for all learners.
+Teachers especially with responsibility for delivering core and subject specific learning who can work closely with their teams to define how to deliver a curriculum and assessment model that will support high quality pedagogy in the classroom, consistent approaches to formative and summative assessment, marking and feedback.
+Those with responsibility for transition.
+CPD managers who want to learn from the event and take back a range of high-quality training tools and resources to develop a programme for all teaching and support staff in school.
 Curriculum and Teaching and Learning managers who need to have a sound understanding of what is required of a robust and manageable assessment strategy.

 There is no suggestion that OFSTED are looking for a particular system or approach to assessment, however the rationale and planning in relation to how well staff understand the assessment regime and are using it consistently and to good effect is important.
 The tools we will provide as part of this training opportunity have been developed to support the implementation of a robust and appropriate system specifically designed to meet the needs of an individual school or college which should also be evidence that meets the OFSTED statements relating to assessment.